-What skills do you need to thrive as a multi-passionate entrepreneur?
+What multi-passionate skills do you need to thrive as an entrepreneur?

 The number one skill of a successful traditional entrepreneur is relentless focus in the pursuit of one thing.
 But that doesn’t work for multi-passionates.
 The thought of doing just one thing at a time is kryptonite for you.
 You can’t do it.